 The above models rely on forward looking price setters.
 Galí and Gertler (1999) propose a model that allows for departures from this assumption.
-Specifically, they assume that a fraction of firms $(\omega)$ set prices according to a backward looking rule of thumb.
+Specifically, they assume that there is a constant probability that a firm will change its price in a given period.
+When firms adjust, a fraction of them sets prices according to a backward looking rule of thumb.
 These firms index on last period's optimal price, rather than on last period's aggregate price index.
-This implies that this fraction of firms changes prices continuously, whereas the rest do in with a constant conditional probability.
-The hazard rate is constant after the second period, as in Aoki (2001).
-This leads to a NKPC of the form
+The hazard rate is constant, as in Calvo (1983).
+In this model, current inflation depends on past and expected future inflation.